alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 * peat
 * marine sediments
 * pure sand, clay, talc, rocks, volcanic pumice or chalk
-* water that isn’t contaminated by soil or organic matter [why would anyone consider water to be soil?! can we delete this line?]

 How you export prohibited plants and soil depends on whether you're exporting within the EU or outside the EU.